SamClassicPatch/SuperProject/README.md

 ### Notes

-Once the projects are compiled for the `Release_TSE107` configuration, you can manually copy them into the `Bin` directory one level above the solution directory by using the `DeployToBin.bat` script (e.g. into `C:/SeriousSam/Bin` if this repository is in `C:/SeriousSam/SuperProject`).
+After the project solution is built for the `Release_TSE107` configuration, you can apply the patch to your build of TSE 1.07 one level above by using the `DeployToBin.bat` script (e.g. to `C:/SeriousSam` if this repository resides is in `C:/SeriousSam/SuperProject`).

 ## License